-Darius Lovehall is a young black poet in Chicago who starts dating Nina Moseley, a beautiful and talented photographer.
-While trying to figure out if they've got a "love thing" or are just ...
-See full summary »
+Darius Lovehall is a young black poet in Chicago who starts dating Nina Mosley, a beautiful and talented photographer.
+While trying to figure out if they've got a "love thing" or are just "...

-Darius Lovehall is a young black poet in Chicago who starts dating Nina Moseley, a beautiful and talented photographer.
+Darius Lovehall is a young black poet in Chicago who starts dating Nina Mosley, a beautiful and talented photographer.
 While trying to figure out if they've got a "love thing" or are just "kicking it," they hang out with their friend, talking about love and sex.
 Then Nina tests the strength of Darius' feelings and sets a chain of romantic complications into motion.Written by

 Jesse Garon <email@example.com>

 19 of 21 people found this review helpful.